 Community Resilience Project

-Following the 2019/20 Bushfire and 2021 Flood Events, Council appointed a Community Resilience Officer to help our communities to plan for, prepare, respond to, and recover from future disasters.
-The role of the Community Resilience Officer is to work in partnership with village communities across the LGA to develop Community Resilience Plans that empower our communities to play a role in their own well-being and safety, enhancing resilience.
+Following the 2019/20 Bushfire and 2021 Flood Events, Council consulted with the community to plan for, prepare, respond to, and recover from future disasters.
+Council has partnered with village communities across the LGA to develop a Community Resilience Plan that empowers our communities to play a role in their own wellbeing, safety, and enhancing their resilience.

-Community resilience plans are action plans designed to strengthen local community capacity to plan and prepare for and recover from future disasters including bushfire, floods and cyclones.
+The Community Resilience Plan is an action plan designed to strengthen local community capacity to plan and prepare for and recover from future disasters including bushfire, floods and cyclones.

 Climate change predictions indicate that disasters will become more frequent with increasing severity into the future.
 Community place-based responses during disasters ensure that communities have planned responses during disaster events.
 The benefits of community resilience plans include safer communities, reduced demand on emergency services, reduced damage to property and infrastructure, self-determined recovery and a reduction in economic impacts.